andrewsrichardson/food-blog/src/pages/blog/bang-bang-chicken-salad/bang-bang-chicken-salad.md

 ---
 path: bang-bang-chicken-salad
-date: 2021-08-03T17:02:56.116Z
+date: 2021-08-03T18:17:23.923Z
 title: Bang Bang Chicken Salad
-description: "A light spicy zingy salad perfect for a summer evening.
-Chicken and veggies coated in the most glorious peanut dressing topped with all the garnishes you'll ever need.
-It's also just SO pretty to look at !! "
+description: A light spicy zingy salad perfect for a summer evening.
+Shredded chicken and a rainbow of vegetables coated in the most glorious peanut dressimg topped with spring onions and extra roasted peanuts.
+What a pretty plate of food !
 pro_tip: If you'd like to make it vegetarian/vegan, swap out the shredded chicken for crispy tofu!
 time: "30"